hemantservia/coffee-shop-recipes/iced-beverages/iced-caramel-macchiato.md

 ## Ingredients

-- 2 shots espresso roast
+- 2 shots espresso roast or 1 as asked
 - 1 oz vanilla syrup
 - 3/4 cup of 2% milk
 - Ice to fill the glass